 The age-old method of having a plate of pasta the night before a race is actually still considered sage advice.
-Now, a heaping bowl of Fettuccine Alfredo probably isn’t the answer.
+Now, a heaping bowl of fettuccine Alfredo probably isn’t what to eat the night before a marathon.
 However, any processed carb-based foods, like plain bagels, plain white rice, and pasta, are easy on the stomach and generally do not place additional strain on your gastrointestinal system since the whole grain is already pre-broken down.

 Many runners have a hard time comfortably running after they have consumed regular dairy products like cow’s milk, cheese, and traditional yogurt.
 To combat this, simply replace your usual dairy selections with alternates like almond milk, soy, or rice milk, or Greek yogurt that contains live cultures or is specially blended to help quell stomach maladies.
 Sugar lactose is often the culprit when stomach concerns surface, so take careful notes on the actual ingredients or naturally-occurring substances in your preferred dairy brand.

 Fiber is really good for you, but that doesn’t mean it’s the ideal nutrient to add to your body before running.
 In fact, most runners will experience some general discomfort if a high-fiber meal is consumed the night before a race.
 Low-fiber vegetables, on the other hand, can energize and hydrate your body before a run, and they don’t generally cause stomach discomfort.
 Try grapes, zucchini, tomatoes, and grapefruit if you are looking for a way to comfortably incorporate fruits and vegetables.